Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 20S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 90 degrees South and 20 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.31 degrees Kelvin in August 2025, compared to 0.33 in July 2025.
+In oceanic locations at latitudes between 90 degrees South and 20 degrees South, the temperature anomaly relative to the 1971-2000 average stood at 0.25 degrees Kelvin in November 2025, compared to 0.24 in October.

 Sample.
-There are 2,108 observations in the monthly time series presented in the plot above.
-The span of time covered by the series goes from January 1850 to August 2025.
+There are 2,111 data points in the monthly time series shown in the chart above.
+The series covers the time period extending from January 1850 to November 2025.

 History.
-Check out a few summary statistics computed on the full sample: the anomaly had a mean of -0.34 degrees Kelvin; it recorded its highest level of 0.51 in January 2025; it hit a minimum of -0.93 in January 1930.
+Check out a few descriptive statistics calculated on the whole sample: the anomaly had a mean value of -0.34 degrees Kelvin; it hit a peak of 0.51 in January 2025; it recorded a minimum of -0.93 in January 1930.

 Latest values